SAP-samples/cloud-workflow-samples/cf-capitalexpenditure-lp/README.md

 User interface to rework by a requestor based on approver decision.
 #### StartCapex   - SAP UI5 module
 User interface to start a new Capital Expenditure Request.
-#### FLP          - SAP Cloud Platform Fiori launchpad module
-Fiori Launch Pad module to access various applications.
-#### DB           - SAP Cloud Platform Cloud Application Programming Module
+#### DB           - SAP Cloud Application Programming Module
 Cloud Application Programming model to manage data models.
 ### VisibilityActionsCapex
-This project contains the workflows used by SAP Cloud Platform Visibility action workflows.
+This project contains the workflows used by Visibility scenario.

-#### VisibilityActions  -  SAP Cloud Platform Workflow Module
+#### VisibilityActions  -  SAP Workflow Module
 Workflows to trigger actions from process visibility.

 ## Build and Deploy Multi Target Applications